Soneso/stellar_flutter_sdk/README.md

 ```
 ## Documentation and Examples

 In progress and will be added asap.
-Meanwhile you may have a look inti the test folder.
+Meanwhile you may have a look into the [test](https://github.com/Soneso/stellar_flutter_sdk/blob/master/test/payments_test.dart) folder.

 ## How to contribute